VISIT ASTORIA HOT SPRINGSPhoto by David Stubbs

 Explore the Hot Springs

-The Leisure Pool is the largest of the five pools here at Astoria.
+The Leisure Pool is the largest of our six pools.
 Approximately the same size as the former Astoria pool, the Leisure Pool is designed to allow for families, friends and groups to soak together.

-Perfect for the little ones, the Children’s Pool is approximately two feet at its deepest point and lower in temperature than the other pools, to accommodate small children.
+The Children’s Pool is perfect for the little ones.
+The Children’s Pool is approximately two feet at its deepest point and lower in temperature than the other pools to accommodate small children.

 This is one of the three hot soaking pools at Astoria.
 This pool is great for water therapy.
 It’s in the same area as the Children’s and Leisure Pools.